alexmattson/job_logged/README.md

 #### Calendar

 Pulls all events from all the users applications and puts them in one easy to use calendar.
 Every event is a link to the corresponding application page.

+## Future Direction

+I plan to continue the project with the following features:

+### Offer Management

+Create a database table and full integration for the details of an offer (i.e. Base Salary, Equity, Signing Bonus, Date Offer Expires).
+With this, create a page for an individual to compare and manage the current open offers.

+### Files Management

+Use AWS to allow the user to upload resume/cover-letter, and any other documents they wish, to a "Files" module on the application page.

 ---
 Developed by [Alex Mattson](http://www.alexmattson.com)